wmo-im/wis2box-training/documentation/docs/practical-sessions/monitoring-wis2-notifications.md

     As the stations in the test data are not defined in your wis2box metadata, the data ingest workflow will not be triggered.

-    If instead you still see the error `ERROR - Path validation error: Could not match ...`, check that you have defined the correct path in MinIO and repeat the data ingest until you see the warnings above.
+    If instead you still see the error `ERROR - Path validation error: Could not match ...`, check that you have defined the correct metadata identifier and repeat the data ingest command.

 !!! question "Exercise 3: add the test stations and repeat the data ingest"